spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/sales/managing-main-merchant-returns.md

 To trigger the return states:

 1. On the **Returns** page, click **View** in the **Actions** column.
 This takes you to the **Return Overview _[Return reference]_**.
 2. In the **Trigger all matching state section** of the **Overview of Return: _[Return reference]_** page, click the necessary state.
 The return state changes and the new states that you can trigger, appear.
-For information on the return item states and the flow, see Main merchant return item states.
+For information about the return item states and the flow, see Main merchant return item states.